 What is managed WordPress hosting?

 Are you looking for a new hosting provider for your WordPress website?
-Then managed WordPress hosting might be something for you.
-In case you have never heard of it, or because you want to know more about what we do, we’ll explain what managed WordPress hosting is.
-What place does this form of hosting have within the hosting landscape?
-How does it differ from other types of hosting?
-After reading this acticle you will know if managed WordPress hosting is something for your WordPress website.
+Then managed WordPress hosting might be what you’re looking for you.
+In case you never heard of it we’ll give a detailed explanation of what managed WordPress hosting is.
+After reading this blog post you might even want to test our hosting with a risk free trial!

 Before we zoom in on managed WordPress hosting, we’ll first take a look at the complete hosting landscape: what is the difference between managed and unmanaged hosting, how does specialized hosting relate to generic hosting and what are the pros and cons of the server types that you can run your website on.